SAP-samples/teched2025-DA160/exercises/ex5/README.md

 - Data Products
 - system instance name = `databricks-ee9691c9`

 Click the **display as list** in the upper right corner to allow a better view for data products with long name.
 You can also type in the first few letters of your username to further limit the output.
 Please note there might be many data products with similar names, carefully select the one match your whole username.

+If you can't find the one with your username, this might due to the custom-built data product shared from SAP Databricks requires some time to show up on the SAP Datasphere Catalog, to save your time, please check the **!!important** note above, use the preshared data product instead.
+All actions below can be performed on that data product as well.

 ![locatedsp](images/0522-dsp2.png)